Free Initial Assessment

 A declaration of trust can include important details such as:

-• How much each person will contribute towards mortgage repayments.
+• The amount each person will contribute towards mortgage repayments.

 • What percentage share of the property each person owns.
 For example, if one partner pays most of the mortgage their share may be greater.